Doug Riley: The Silhouettes

 In early 1965, the group was backing singers Jack Hardin and Dianne Brooks, appearing at The Hawk's Nest in Toronto as the opening attraction.
-A ad appeared in the May 30, 1966 edition of RPM Weekly predicting a guaranteed 100% Canadian and possible international smash hit for "I'm Not Running After You (Anymore)".
-Reviews in the June 20th edition of RPM Weekly were luke warm.
+An ad appeared in the May 30, 1966 edition of RPM Weekly predicting a guaranteed 100% Canadian and possible international smash hit for "I'm Not Running After You (Anymore)".
+Reviews in the June 20 edition of RPM Weekly were luke warm.
 Barry Sarazin of CJET didn't believe the song had the spice to be an instant hit but had merit to deserve airplay.
 Dave Charles of CJBQ said that it would at least deserve a chart rating.
 He also complemented Hardin's voice saying that the song was ideal for the singer's style.
 As Jack Hardin & The Silhouettes, they played at the Whitby Arena on May 13, 1967.